 - Guideline M: Misuse of Information Technology Systems

 Notably, Guidelines E, G, H, I, and M lend themselves to application in an academic misconduct violation.
 Under Guideline E, a pattern of dishonesty may demonstrate to investigators that you aren't fit for security clearance.
-Academic misconduct, such as falsifying records, cheating, or plagiarism fit well within an assertation of dishonesty, and depending on the severity of the behavior, especially when coupled with ongoing evidence of misconduct, it may result in a rejection of your security clearance application.
+Academic misconduct, such as falsifying records, cheating, or plagiarism, fits well within an assertion of dishonesty and, depending on the severity of the behavior, especially when coupled with ongoing evidence of misconduct, may result in a rejection of your security clearance application.